-AASB 101.78(b) AASB 7.6 2022 \$'000 2021 \$'000 Treasury Mandates AASB 15.105 Trade receivables from contracts with customers AASB 15.116(a) Treasury Mandates AASB 1058.29 Retained taxes, fees and fines Other receivables AASB 7.35H AASB 15.113(b) Less Allowance for expected credit losses -Trade receivables from contracts with customers - Retained taxes, fees and fines - Other receivables AASB 101.78(b) Total expected credit losses Prepayments [Specify other major categories] AASB 7.35H Movement in the allowance for expected credit losses · 2022 \$'000 2021 \$'000 Balance at the beginning of the year ΨΟΟΟ Ψ 000 AASB 7.35I Amounts written off during the year AASB 7.35I Amounts recovered during the year AASB 7.35H Increase/(decrease) in allowance recognised in net results Balance at the end of the year AASB 7.36 Details regarding credit risk of trade receivables that are e neither pa st due nor AASB7.21 impaired, are disclosed in Note 36.
-Recognition and Measurement AASB 9.3.1.2 AASB 7.B5(c) Treasury Mandates All 'regular way' purchases or sales of financial asset are recognised and derecognised on a trade date basis.
+AASB 101.78(b) AASB 7.6

+Treasury Mandates AASB 15.105 Trade receivables from contracts with customers AASB 15.116(a) Treasury Mandates AASB 1058.29 Retained taxes, fees and fines AA30 1030.23 Other receivables AASB 7.35H AASB 15.113(b) Less Allowance for expected credit losses -Trade receivables from contracts with customers - Retained taxes, fees and fines - Other receivables AASB 101.78(b) Total expected credit losses Prepayments [Specify other major categories] AASB 7.35H Movement in the allowance for expected credit losses 2024 2023

+Balance at the beginning of the year \$'000 \$'000 AASB 7.351 Amounts written off during the year AASB 7.351 Amounts recovered during the year AASB 7.35H Increase/(decrease) in allowance recognised in net results Balance at the end of the year , AASB 7.36 Details regarding credit risk of trade receivables that are neither past du in Note 36. ie nor impaired, are disclosed AASB7.21 Recognition and Measurement AASB 9.3.1.1, B3.1.2, 9.3.1.2 AASB 7.B5(c) The entity recognises a financial asset or a financial liability when, and only when, it becomes a party to the contractual provisions of the instrument.
+To determine when the agency becomes a party to the contractual provisions of the instrument, the entity considers: AASB 9.B3.1.2 Whether the entity has a legal right to receive cash (financial pay cash (financial liability); or asset) or a legal obligation to Whether at least one of the parties has performed under the agreement.
+AASB 9.3.1.2 Treasury Mandate All 'regular way' purchases or sales of financial assets are recognised and derecognised on a trade date basis.
 Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.
-AASB 9.5.1.1 AASB 9.5.1.3 Receivables are initially recognised at fair value plus any directly attributable transaction costs.
+AASB 9.5.1.3 Receivables are initially recognised at fair value plus any directly attributable transaction costs.
 Trade receivables that do not contain a significant financing component are measured at the transaction price.
-Subsequent measurement AASB 9.4.1.2 AASB 9.5.4.1 The entity holds receivables with the objective to collect the contractual cash flows and therefore measures them at amortised cost using the effective interest method, less any impairment.
-Changes are recognised in the net result for the year when impaired, derecognised or through the amortisation process.
-Impairment AASB 9.5.5.1 The entity recognises an allowance for expected credit losses (ECLs) for all debt financial assets not held at fair value through profit or loss.
+Subsequent measurement The entity holds receivables with the objective to collect the contract ual cash flows a and therefore AASB 9.5.4.1 measures them at amortised cost using the effective interest method, lare recognised in the net result for the year when impaired, deamortisation process. ess any impairm ent.
+Changes Impairment

+The entity recognises an allowance for expected credit losses (ECLs) for all debt financial assets not held at fair value through profit or loss.
 ECLs are based on the difference between the contractual cash flows and the cash flows that the entity expects to receive, discounted at the original effective interest rate.